trinodb/trino.io/_posts/2020-10-20-intro-to-hive-connector.md

 simple as JSON and CSV, to more complex files such as columnar formats like ORC and Parquet.
 Traditionally, Hive runs on top of the Hadoop Distributed Filesystem (HDFS).
-As cloud-based options became more prevalent, object storage like Amazon S3, Azure Blob Storage, Google Cloud Storage, and others.
+As cloud-based options became more prevalent, object storage like Amazon S3, Azure Blob Storage, Google Cloud Storage, and others needed to be leveraged as well and replaced HDFS as the storage component.

 In order for Hive to process these files, it must have a mapping from SQL tables in _the runtime_ to files and directories in _the storage_ component.
-To accomplish this, Hive uses the Hive Metastore Service (HMS), often stortened to _the metastore_ to manage the metadata about the files such as table columns, file locations, file formats, etc...
+To accomplish this, Hive uses the Hive Metastore Service (HMS), often shortened to _the metastore_ to manage the metadata about the files such as table columns, file locations, file formats, etc...

 The last component not included in the image is Hive's _data organization